TrevorFrench/blog/source/_posts/Cryptocurrency-Smart-Contracts-How-the-World-is-Changing.md

  - Smart Contracts
 ---

-{% asset_img s1.jpeg "Image by mohamed Hassan from Pixabay"%}
+{% asset_img s1.jpeg '"Image by mohamed Hassan from Pixabay"'%}

 At this point, you have likely heard of cryptocurrencies paired with stories of wild speculation; however, there is much more to the phenomenon than just fortune-hunters.
 Intelligent developers across the globe are leveraging the underlying blockchain technology to create innovative new solutions to age-old problems.